SandeshKhatiwada05/Naagarik-Feedback-Spring-Boot/README.md

-📢 Naagarik Feedback System
+Naagarik Feedback System

-Naagarik Feedback System is a web-based platform where citizens 🧑‍🤝‍🧑 can provide feedback directly to the government 🏛️.
+Naagarik Feedback System is a web-based platform where citizens can provide feedback directly to the government.
 It promotes transparency, civic engagement, and helps authorities receive suggestions, complaints, or appreciations from the public.

-🛠️ Tech Stack:
+Tech Stack:
-- ⚙️ Backend: Spring Boot (Java)
+- Backend: Spring Boot (Java)
-- 🎨 Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript
-- 🗄️ Database: MySQL
+- Database: MySQL

-✨ Features:
+Features:
-- 🗣️ Submit feedback anonymously or with login
+- Submit feedback anonymously or with login
-- 🧾 Admins can view and manage feedback
+- Admins can view and manage feedback
-- 🔐 Role-based access control (User/Admin)
+- Role-based access control (User/Admin)
-- 🔄 REST API for frontend-backend interaction
+- REST API for frontend-backend interaction

-📁 Project Structure:
+Project Structure:
 ```
 NaagarikFeedback/
 ├── backend/